ug2146/NNDL_Kaggle/README.md

 ## Hierarchy
 This directory consists of following items, <br>
 1)Utils folder: Code for submitting predictions <br>
-2)Approach1.ipynb which contains code for implementation of Approach 1 discussed below <br>
+2)Approach_1_Transformer+Ensemble.ipynb which contains code for implementation of Approach 1 discussed below <br>
-3)Approach2.ipynb which contains code for implementation of Approach 2 discussed below <br>
+3)Approach_2_First.ipynb and Approach_2_MLP.ipynb which contains code for implementation of Approach 2 discussed below <br>

 ## Approach:
 For this task, we have used two approaches <br>